metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_log_storage_v1_manifest.md

 Optional:

-- `component_resources` (Attributes List) ComponentResources can be used to customize the resource requirements for each component.
-Only ECKOperator is supported for this spec. (see [below for nested schema](#nestedatt--spec--component_resources))
+- `component_resources` (Attributes List) ComponentResources can be used to customize the resource requirements for each component.Only ECKOperator is supported for this spec. (see [below for nested schema](#nestedatt--spec--component_resources))
 - `data_node_selector` (Map of String) DataNodeSelector gives you more control over the node that Elasticsearch will run on.
-The contents of DataNodeSelector will be added to the PodSpec of the Elasticsearch nodes.
-For the pod to be eligible to run on a node, the node must have each of the indicated key-value pairs as labels as well as access to the specified StorageClassName.
+The contents of DataNodeSelector willbe added to the PodSpec of the Elasticsearch nodes.
+For the pod to be eligible to run on a node, the node must haveeach of the indicated key-value pairs as labels as well as access to the specified StorageClassName.
 - `eck_operator_stateful_set` (Attributes) ECKOperatorStatefulSet configures the ECKOperator StatefulSet.
-If used in conjunction with the deprecated ComponentResources, then these overrides take precedence. (see [below for nested schema](#nestedatt--spec--eck_operator_stateful_set))
+If used in conjunction with the deprecatedComponentResources, then these overrides take precedence. (see [below for nested schema](#nestedatt--spec--eck_operator_stateful_set))
 - `elasticsearch_metrics_deployment` (Attributes) ElasticsearchMetricsDeployment configures the tigera-elasticsearch-metric Deployment. (see [below for nested schema](#nestedatt--spec--elasticsearch_metrics_deployment))
 - `indices` (Attributes) Index defines the configuration for the indices in the Elasticsearch cluster. (see [below for nested schema](#nestedatt--spec--indices))
 - `kibana` (Attributes) Kibana configures the Kibana Spec. (see [below for nested schema](#nestedatt--spec--kibana))
 - `linseed_deployment` (Attributes) LinseedDeployment configures the linseed Deployment. (see [below for nested schema](#nestedatt--spec--linseed_deployment))
 - `nodes` (Attributes) Nodes defines the configuration for a set of identical Elasticsearch cluster nodes, each of type master, data, and ingest. (see [below for nested schema](#nestedatt--spec--nodes))
 - `retention` (Attributes) Retention defines how long data is retained in the Elasticsearch cluster before it is cleared. (see [below for nested schema](#nestedatt--spec--retention))
-- `storage_class_name` (String) StorageClassName will populate the PersistentVolumeClaim.StorageClassName that is used to provision disks to the Tigera Elasticsearch cluster.
-The StorageClassName should only be modified when no LogStorage is currently active.
+- `storage_class_name` (String) StorageClassName will populate the PersistentVolumeClaim.StorageClassName that is used to provision disks to theTigera Elasticsearch cluster.
+The StorageClassName should only be modified when no LogStorage is currentlyactive.
 We recommend choosing a storage class dedicated to Tigera LogStorage only.
-Otherwise, data retention cannot be guaranteed during upgrades.
-See https://docs.tigera.io/maintenance/upgrading for up-to-date instructions.
-Default: tigera-elasticsearch
+Otherwise, data retentioncannot be guaranteed during upgrades.
+See https://docs.tigera.io/maintenance/upgrading for up-to-date instructions.Default: tigera-elasticsearch

 <a id="nestedatt--spec--component_resources"></a>
 ### Nested Schema for `spec.component_resources`

 Required:

 - `component_name` (String) Deprecated.
-Please use ECKOperatorStatefulSet.
-ComponentName is an enum which identifies the component
+Please use ECKOperatorStatefulSet.ComponentName is an enum which identifies the component
 - `resource_requirements` (Attributes) ResourceRequirements allows customization of limits and requests for compute resources such as cpu and memory. (see [below for nested schema](#nestedatt--spec--component_resources--resource_requirements))

 <a id="nestedatt--spec--component_resources--resource_requirements"></a>